Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 * Custom HTML URI: Even though using an RDF document would be more semantically linked-data-compliant, using an HTML approach is fine for internal vocabularies.
 The key is that the URI resolves.
 * URI Stability: Never change the namespace URI once in use.
 Items referencing these properties will break if the URI changes.
-* Turtle Validation: Before uploading, you can validate your Turtle file using an online Validator of your choosing.
+* Turtle Validation: Before uploading, you can validate your Turtle file using an online validator of your choosing.